isri-aist/generate_robot_description/robot_description_template/README.md

 ### ROS environment

-On an environment with ROS and catkin properly setup
+On an environment with ROS and catkin properly setup (on ubuntu, you need the `catkin-python-tools` package)

 ```sh
 cd <catkin_data_ws>/src